 My mom introduced me to Norwex products awhile back and I cannot believe how well they work at cleaning glass!
 (And no, this is not a sponsored post- and I do not sell Norwex).
 The best part is, you do not use any glass cleaner, just water.

 Typically these products are sold through a consultant at in-home parties.
-I found mine at The Minneapolis Farmer’s Market.
+I found mine at The Farmer’s Market.
 But you can buy both these items, as a package, at Amazon here.

-Here’s the after.
+And here is the after.
 It seriously took less than one minute (and there’s a little paint splatter on the door frame, not from the glass).

-Cleaning Your Norwex Cloths
+How to Clean Your Norwex Cloths

 It is best to wait on washing your Norwex cloths until they are noticeably dirty, or have cleaned up a germ-infestation.
 When the time comes to wash your cloths, throw them in with your towels and wash in hot water.
 Do not use fabric softener as this removes some of their cleaning/antibacterial properties.
 Allow them to air dry.
 Do not dry in the dryer.
 That’s it!